For Dan and Shelly, their marriage had been great from the beginning. They loved each other very much.

-Still, no matter what the actual numbers are, what the survey does prove is that there are people who stay married after infidelity.
+Still, no matter what the actual numbers are, the survey proves that there are people who stay married after infidelity.
 No matter what the divorce rate after infidelity might be, you can still come through.

 In many cases, infidelity doesn’t have to equal divorce.
-In many cases, couples can work out any issues and move forward together.
+In many cases, couples can work out their issues and move forward together.

 Because they had hope that their marriage would be okay, they were both willing to do what it took.
 They went to counseling, and in the process, Shelly realized that she hadn’t been putting Dan first.

 While it wasn’t an excuse for what Dan did, she decided right then to change.

 In the end, Dan and Shelly were able to work things out.
 It took a long time for the dark cloud of infidelity to go away entirely, but it finally did.

 And they are happier now than they’ve ever been because they are both putting each other first.